National drug and alcohol treatment waiting times

 - Waiting times

 About this release

-- At the end of the quarter, 2,030 treatment referrals were not complete.
-Of these, 725 (36%) referrals involved a wait of at least three weeks.
+- At the end of the quarter, 2,018 community treatment referrals had not started treatment.
+Of these, 505 (25%) involved a wait of more than three weeks.

-These data were extracted from the new Drug and Alcohol Information System (DAISy) and its predecessor the Drug and Alcohol Treatment Waiting Times (DATWT) database.
-DAISy was implemented in four NHS boards (Ayrshire & Arran, Dumfries & Galloway, Grampian and Western Isles) from December 2020, and was available in all NHS boards from April 2021.
+These data were extracted from the Drug and Alcohol Information System (DAISy) and its predecessor the Drug and Alcohol Treatment Waiting Times (DATWT) database.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email firstname.lastname@example.org.

 To report any issues with a publication, please email email@example.com.

 Older versions of this publication